-Covid-19 related information and guidance for University of Edinburgh staff, including new information for preparing for Semester 2.
+Covid-19 related information and guidance for University of Edinburgh staff, including key information regarding Semester 2 of the current academic year.

 Staff are strongly encouraged to keep up to date by regularly reading this dedicated information on staff and employment matters, additional guidance for managers and the additional information on health, safety and travel.